boblefrag/python-rest-api-framework/docs/source/representing_data.rst

         obj.pop(response.model.pk_field.name)
         return obj

-And reuse this formatter as long as you need
+And reuse this formatter as long as you need.

+Formaters are here to help you build clean and meaningful ressources representations.
+It should hide internal representation of your ressources and return all of the fields needed to manipulate and represent your data.

-Next :doc:`related_ressources`
+Next :doc:`work_with_pagination`